DavidNHill/JSMinesweeper/README.md

 To start you are presented with a blank board which is either all *zeros* or all *hidden* depending on the option you have selected.

 From here you can construct the position you wish to analyse.
 This is best done in the following order:
-1. Use the left mouse button to toggle a tile from hidden to revealed.
+1. Use the left mouse button (or 'h') to toggle a tile from hidden to revealed.
 2. Drag the mouse with the left mouse button down to toggle each tile the mouse passes over
-3. Use the right mouse button to place and remove flags.
+3. Use the right mouse button (or 'f') to place and remove flags.
 A flag is considered to be a mine by the solver, whether it is *knowable* from the position or not.
 4. Placing and removing a flag will automatically adjust the values of revealed tiles adjacent to it.
 5. Use the mousewheel to adjust the value of a revealed tile.
+Alternatively, use the 0-8 keys.
 The value is constrained to be a legal value based on the adjacent tiles.
 6. Use the mousewheel to adjust the mine count showing how many mines left to find.
 The value can be adjusted by 10s or 1s depending on which digit the mouse is over

-If the board is valid the **Analyse** button will be enabled and pressing this (or the 'a' hotkey) will start the analyser.
+If the board is valid the **Analyse** button will be enabled and pressing this (or the 'a' key) will start the analyser.

 ![Analysis screen](resources/ReadmeImages/AnalysisScreen.jpg)